In Email Marketing for Artists, Content Is King

 Use a mix of information about you and your art, including noteworthy news, which could be either personal or professional.
 Write about your current projects, events, sales, and promotions along with other enticing tidbits of useful, entertaining items of interest.
 Of course, your email marketing for artists content needs to about you.
 Nevertheless, the more you incorporate content not specific to you that both interests and intrigues your subscribers, the more your readers will be eager receive and read your messages.

-Here are 10 suggestions for producing innovative and relevant content:
+Here are ten suggestions for producing innovative and relevant content:

-Video content is powerful.
-If you are already creating short videos to help you standout with your audience, put them in your newsletter.
+- Video content is powerful.
+If you already create short videos to help stand out with your audience, embed them in your newsletter.
 A great way is to insert a tightly cropped screenshot image from the video.
 Then link the image to the streaming service, such as YouTube, where it is uploaded.
-This avoids the problem of subscribers’ email programs filtering embedded videos.
+Doing this avoids the problem of subscribers’ email programs filtering embedded videos.

-Keep up with your competition.
+- Keep up with your competition.
 When it comes to email marketing for artists, it is necessary to know what other artists are doing.
-If you find something valuable, you can link to it, or write your own art marketing content to add your opinion and perspective.
-If it’s content is important to you, for instance funding arts in education, your new post citing the original post will extend the messages and keep the drum beat going.
-Notify the the original author to let them know you linked to their copy, it might be cause for a prized link back your content.
+If you find something valuable, you can link to it, or write your art marketing content to add your opinion and perspective.
+If it’s content is important to you, for instance, funding arts in education, your new post citing the original post will extend the messages and keep the drumbeat going.
+Notify the original author to let them know you linked to their copy; it might be cause for a prized link back your content.

-Get personal.
-For some of us, it is easy to share stories from our personal lives.
+- Get personal.
+For some of us, it is easy to share stories from our own lives.
 Do not despair if that is not you.
-Draw parallels from third party examples.
+Draw parallels from third-party examples.
 It could be anything that inspires you.
 If you are into the classics where you learned a lesson, perhaps something that deeply moved you from seeing or reading Les Miserables or Anna Karenina.
-Relate how you life, art or business was affected.
+Relate how your life, art or business was affected.
 Talk about how it informed or inspired your newest works.
 Sharing at this level is compelling, especially when your art and creative process are included.

 There Is a Wealth of Information from Search Engines.

-Doing your own research for art marketing newsletter ideas and suggestions will result in many more helpful suggestions you can use to make your newsletter copy sparkle.
+Doing your research for art marketing newsletter ideas and suggestions will result in many more helpful tips you can use to make your newsletter copy sparkle.
 Just as with making art, the more you do it, the more your expertise will improve.

 You will find a myriad of items you can include in your newsletter.
 Never forget that the primary purpose of email marketing for artists is to spur interest in you and your art, and lead to sales.
 Make sure you have links to pages where your readers can find your art and buy it online.